Kyriosity/read-write/README+/software/README+/dev-naming.md

 Even top developers under time pressure and brakes on perfectionism would be barely proud of their implementation of naming.

-I mean that naming as [code quality](code-quality.md) can't be even perfect, but efforts to improve them must be genuine.
+I mean that the naming as [code quality](code-quality.md) can't be perfect, but efforts to improve them must be genuine.

 ## Appendix 1 (of 2).
-Guideliens and Verbal sins
+Guidelines and Verbal Sins

 ## Verbal sins